jakezp/build-your-own-openclaw/README.md

 ## Pre-Pivot Multi-Provider Version

-The earlier, multi-provider API-key version of the tutorial (Anthropic, Gemini, MiniMax, Grok, Z.ai, Qwen) lives in git history.
-It is not maintained alongside the OAuth Edition.
+The multi-provider API-key version of the tutorial (Anthropic, Gemini, MiniMax, Grok, Z.ai, Qwen) lives [here](https://github.com/czl9707/build-your-own-openclaw), which this repo is forked from.

-## Contributing

-Each step is implemented in a separate session.
-Suggestions welcome.